-All peripatetic service providers used by the School will have completed a supplier due diligence review and provided evidence of their appropriate technical and organisational measures employed prior to the School sharing any personal data.
+All Peri service providers used by the school will have completed a supplier due diligence review and provided evidence of their appropriate technical and organisational measures employed prior to the school sharing any personal data.

-All peripatetic service providers have signed a contract containing confirmation of their legal obligations as a Data Processor.
+All Peri service providers, as a Data Processors, have signed a Confidentiality and Data Security Agreement for Suppliers contract containing confirmation of their legal obligations as a Data Processor.

-As the relationship between the School and the peripatetic service provider is not a Joint Controller relationship, each will individually fulfil the rights of the data subject upon request.
+As the relationship between the school and the peri service provider is not a Joint Controller relationship, each will individually fulfil the rights of the data subject upon request.